Colchicum autumnale: Toxicity

-Colchicum plants are deadly poisonous due to their colchicine content and have been mistaken by foragers for Allium ursinum (ramsons or wild garlic), which they vaguely resemble.
-The symptoms of colchicine poisoning are similar to those of arsenic, and no antidote is known.
+Colchicum is lethally toxic due to its colchicine content and the leaves have been mistaken by foragers for those of Allium ursinum (ramsons or wild garlic), which they vaguely resemble.

 This plant (and colchicine itself) poses a particular threat to felines.
-The leaves and fruit of meadow saffron contain the highest level of toxins, but all parts of the plant are regarded as poisonous.
+The corms of meadow saffron contain the highest level of toxins, but all parts of the plant are regarded as poisonous.